HINDU PRIEST SERVICES

 Akhand Saubhagyawati and Kansar (Feeding each other)

-Married ladies from both sides whisper blessings into the newly wedded bride's left ear.
-This are wishes for lifetime.
-Then
+Married women from both families whisper lifelong blessings into the bride’s left ear.

-the couple feed each other four times for nourishment of bones, skin, muscles and soul.
-They promise to equally share everything in life together in sweetness.
+The couple then feed each other three times, symbolising care, sharing, and mutual support.
+They promise to share everything in life equally and live together in harmony and sweetness.

 Ashirvad (Blessings) and Viddai (Farewell)